BitArt-Studio/.github/profile/README.md

 #### Achieving both spiritual and economic growth for the team and individuals!

-ArtFractal focuses on art with BTC.
+ArtFractal focuses on art with BTC Ecosystem.
 <!--

 **Here are some ideas to get you started:**